Need help applying for the Supplemental Nutrition Assistance Program (SNAP) or have questions? Request a follow up from our outreach team:

 Due to the nature of this emergency, the State of Alaska has made changes to both the eligibility requirements of the SNAP Program and to the process of submitting and processing SNAP Applications.
 This page will be updated as changes are made to be a resource about the most up to date changes to the SNAP Program in Alaska.

-Through Emergency Allotments, each SNAP household will receive the maximum allowable benefit for their household size regardless of the income being counted.
-The additional benefits started to be issued as supplements beginning the week of April 13, 2020, and will continue as long as there are public health declarations on the state and national levels.
+Through Emergency Allotments, each SNAP household receives the maximum allowable benefit for their household size regardless of the income being counted.
+The additional benefits started to be issued as supplements beginning the week of April 13, 2020, and will continue through August 2022.
 To see the maximum benefit levels by household, click here.

-Division of Public Assistance Closures: DPA offices are no longer open to the public.
+Division of Public Assistance Closures: DPA offices are still not open to the public for assistance, but documents can be dropped off at offices Tuesday – Thursday 10am-3pm.
 All business is to be conducted over the phone.
 There will be phones provided in the office for those who do not have access to phones.
 Office locations will still distribute paper applications and receive applications via drop-box.
-All interviews for the SNAP Program are to be held over the phone.
+All interviews for the SNAP program are to be held over the phone.

 Links and Resources: